npat-efault/picocom/README.md

 C-a, C-x
 ```

-Which means you have to type [Conttol-A] followed by [Control-C].
+Which means you have to type [Conttol-A] followed by [Control-X].
 You
 can do this by pressing and holding down the [Control] key, then
 pressing (and releasing) the [A] key and then pressing (and releasing)
 the [X] key (while you still keep [Control] held down).